-As certain tasks become automated in the future, companies will need to reconstruct traditional job roles, augment their productivity or create new ones entirely.
-To maintain business growth in an era of evolving technologies that necessitate an ever-changing set of skills, businesses must invest in their human capital.
+As certain tasks become automated in the future, companies will need to reconstruct or augment traditional job roles (or create new ones entirely) to increase their productivity.
+To maintain business growth in an era of evolving technologies that necessitates an ever-changing set of skills, businesses must invest in human capital.

 Blockchain’s impact across industries

 The two other industries most poised to deploy DLT tools are global health & healthcare and information & communication, with 67% of companies in these industries expecting to adopt blockchain in some form by 2022.
-Changes could be seen in optimizing existing business operations to disrupting the way sensitive information is kept private.
-Enabling the decentralized and secure storage and transfer of information, blockchain has been recognized in Blockchain in Healthcare Today, a new academic journal, to have prominent potential to improve areas such as medical record keeping and distribution and patient consent management.
+Changes could be seen in optimizing existing business operations and disrupting the way sensitive information is kept private.
+Enabling the decentralized and secure storage and transfer of information, blockchain has been recognized in Blockchain in Healthcare Today, a new academic journal, as having prominent potential to improve areas such as medical record keeping, distribution and patient consent management.

 While the survey found that 55% of companies are not projecting to adopt DLT within the next three years, it’s important to note that they’re still anticipating an overall transition toward more technology adoption—and it’s reasonable to expect that blockchain will have an ancillary impact on some of the technologies.
-For example, a majority of companies project the adoption of encryption (54%), digital trade (59%), cloud computing (72%) and app- and web-enabled markets (75%), and the way these technologies evolve could be significantly altered by as-yet-unknown advancements in blockchain.
+For example, a majority of companies project the adoption of encryption (54%), digital trade (59%), cloud computing (72%), app-and web-enabled markets (75%), and the way these technologies evolve could be significantly altered by as-yet-unknown advancements in blockchain.

 Changing roles and new jobs in blockchain